 Opens a dialog for adding titles and lower thirds.
-The title library includes over 25 customizable animated titles.
-In the dialog, you can see all the available title designs.
+In the dialog, you can see the available title designs in a continually growing library of title designs.
 You can search for a title and filter your search using various criteria.
 You can preview the intro and outro animation, and you see how the title fits on the screen.